DrMajed86/grainsizeanalysis/README.md

 # Sediment Grain Size Analysis (Sedimentology lab)
-A simple python script I wrote for sediment grain size analysis used in sieve analysis in sedimentology lab.
+A simple Python script I wrote for sediment grain size analysis used in sieve analysis in the sedimentology lab.

 ---

-Here is a breif introduction on sediment grain size analysis.
+Here is a brief introduction to sediment grain size analysis.

 ---